-(1) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and

-(2) Where the existence of such a relationship shall be determined based on a consideration of the following factors:

-(i) The length of the relationship;

-(ii) The type of relationship; and
+- 1. Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
+Where the existence of such a relationship shall be determined based on a consideration of the following factors: - a.
+The length of the relationship; - b.
+The type of relationship; and

-(iii) The frequency of interaction between the persons involved in the relationship.
+The frequency of interaction between the persons involved in the relationship.